 It is significant that some of the additions to the original alliance were institutions that did not have an explicit programmatic interest in the physical redevelopment of cities.
 More and more, members were coming to view the collaborative structure as a way of pursuing social issues that were heavily concentrated in low-income, developing, neighborhoods.
 Cities, in short, were the places where many philanthropic missions intersected, and where philanthropy could fulfill its role as a catalyst of change by bringing government, private and philanthropic partners together to expand affordable rental housing across the country using the Low Income Housing Tax Credit (LIHTC) and similar Federal programs.

 One of the main stumbling blocks to any kind of real estate development in underinvested communities is the lack of front-end financing to support predevelopment activities such as feasibility studies, property acquisition, and project design, as well as actual project construction.
-During our first decade, $174 million of NCDI funding was used for real-estate projects, the vast bulk of it (91 percent) for such high-risk, up-front, interim financing through lines of credit and other bridge loans, which were not readily available to CDCs at reasonable terms from other sources.
+During our first decade, $174 million of NCDI funding was used for real-estate projects, the vast bulk of it (91 percent) for such high-risk, up-front interim financing through lines of credit and other bridge loans, which were not readily available to CDCs at reasonable terms from other sources.
 By 2006, we had invested more than $540 million in twenty three cities to build or renovate more than 140,000 homes—enough to house the entire population of St. Paul, Minnesota and equivalent to the number of housing units severely damaged or destroyed by Hurricane Katrina.
 Our funding was deployed through two national nonprofit organizations—Local Initiatives Support Corporation (LISC) and Enterprise Community Partners—and also helped to build stores, schools, child care facilities, and healthcare and job training centers, as well as other community assets after being leveraged by a total value of $16 million—an incredible leverage value of 29:1.